-not blow his whistle for the offence by the goalkeeper, but await the result of the penalty-kick.
+(2) If, after having given the signal, the Referee sees that the goalkeeper is not in his right place on the goal-line, he must not blow his whistle for the offence by the goalkeeper, but await the result of the penalty-kick.
 The proper position of the goalkeeper is on the goal-line between the goal-posts.
 If the goalkeeper moves his feet after the blowing of the whistle but before the penalty-kick is taken and no goal is scored, the penalty-kick must be retaken.

-If a player of the defending side encroaches into the penalty area or within ten yards of the penalty mark before the ball has been kicked the Referee will not intervene.
-If a goal has been scored it shall be awarded.
+(3) If, when a penalty-kick is being taken, a player of the defending side encroaches into the penalty-area, or within 10 yards of the penalty-mark, before the ball has been kicked, the Referee will not intervene.
+If a goal has been scored, it shall be allowed.